telerik/blazor-docs/getting-started/web-app.md

 #### Configure the render mode per page

 Set interactive render mode for specific pages and components.
 This is useful if you want to have different render modes in the app.
-In this case, make sure that the `TelerikRootComponent` is placed in a component hierarchy that has interactive render mode.
+In this case, make sure that the `TelerikRootComponent` is part of a component hierarchy that has interactive render mode.
 See the example below:

 <div class="skip-repl"></div>